-Once we moved into the small office, both families began talking about Wander and the possibilities of what it could be.
+Once they moved into the small office, both families began talking about Wander and the possibilities of what it could be.
 At this time, Wander North Georgia was still nothing more than a blog and an Instagram page.
-However, whatever “it” was, people seemed to be into it and so over coffee at White Birch Provisions one morning, we decided to make it official and try to chase the rabbit down the hole to see what was there.
+However, whatever “it” was, people seemed to be into it and so over coffee at White Birch Provisions one morning, they decided to make it official and try to chase the rabbit down the hole to see what was there.

-So we got a wild idea.
+So they got a wild idea.

 The Browns had some background in creating a website and social media platform from their time in Athens that focused on local small businesses and The Scotts had some background running retail stores.
 So they thought about how we could create a similar online platform while spreading the wandering spirit around?
 What if they could do the outdoor retail thing without it being detached from their lifestyle?
 What if they could leverage their online platform to shine a light on the people and places that mattered up here in the mountains?